List on Bids44 →

 Essential Checks

-1. Verify Specs: Press Windows + R, type msinfo32, and hit Enter.
-Cross-check the processor, RAM, and exact model number against the seller’s claims.
+1. Verify Specs: Press Windows + R, type “msinfo32”, and press Enter.
+Cross-check the processor, RAM, and exact model against the seller’s claims.

-6. Keyboard Functionality: Open Notepad and type every single key, including function keys (Fn + F1-F12).
-Watch for any keys that don’t register, double-type, or feel mushy.
+6. Test Keyboard: Open Notepad and type every single key, including function keys (Fn + F1-F12).
+Watch for keys that don’t register or double-type.

-7. Trackpad Test: Test all gestures (two-finger scroll, pinch-to-zoom), click in all four corners, and check for any physical wobble or stiffness.
+7. Test Trackpad: Check all gestures (two-finger scroll, pinch-to-zoom), click in all four corners, and feel for any physical wobble or looseness.

-11. Swollen Battery Check: Place the laptop on a perfectly flat surface and press gently on the corners.
-If it rocks or if the trackpad area feels unusually raised, the battery might be swelling.
+11. Check for Swollen Battery: Place the laptop on a perfectly flat surface.
+If it rocks or wobbles, or if the trackpad area bulges, the battery might be swelling.
+This is a fire hazard and an expensive fix.

 Insider Checks